FelipeGCx/FelipeGCx/README.md

 # 👋 Felipe Gómez
-## _Hi welcome to my profile,I'm FelipeGCx a Junior Web & Software Developer, I love programming and I hope you find something that you like in my repositories._
+## _Hi welcome to my profile,I'm FelipeGCx a Web & Software Developer, I love programming and I hope you find something that you like in my repositories._

 ___